Pigouvian tax: Fat tax

 A fat tax is a tax that incorporates unhealthy foods into a society's diet that is made from ingredients considered harmful, such as sugar, starch, and trans fats.
 Governments implement health policy through education and price risks into food prices through taxes on public health products.
 Some say that consumers are price-sensitive, therefore, a fat tax can be imposed and used to enforce a healthy diet since the prices of harmful food are distorted by taxes, and consumers will be less willing to buy them.

-However, others say that the fat taxes are different from, for example, the tobacco tax.
-In the case of the tobacco tax the relation between cause and effect is more intuitive and direct, while in the case of the fat tax the relation between cause and effect is more ambiguous and indirect.
-There is no exact scientific evidence to prove that the nutrients can definitely lead to obesity.
-Other factors can also have impacts on one’s health, such as age, work, gender, etc.

-Nutritional Index Fat Tax (NIFT) is levied on each food based on its food content and also takes into account that specific nutrients do not cause obesity but many substitute nutrients.
-Therefore, it considers the proportion of ingredients and the impact on obesity of a given food as an indicator, and taxes it according to this index.

-There is also a worry that fat taxes may harm low-income people if healthy food is more expensive than unhealthy food, resulting in it just being a tax on people who can only afford unhealthy food.
-Another issue is black markets appearing or, if the tax is not granular enough, it may fall to the same issues as some types of sin tax where if the tax is only set on whole categories of items at a time, as opposed to on a per-item basis based on best estimate of the negative externalities for any given item, it may incentivize people to switch to the cheapest item in that category, which is often the least healthy.

-Plastic taxes (e.g on plastic bags)
+Plastic taxes (e.g. on plastic bags)

 From January 1, 2021, the plastic tax becomes its own resource in the EU budget 2021–2027.
 It is not actually a tax but a contribution from member states to the EU, based on the amount of non-recycled plastic packaging waste generated by each member state.
 The aim is to reduce plastic waste and stimulate member states to develop a circular economy together with the European Plastics Strategy.
 Each member state can design its own tax legislation to collect the plastic tax from producers, consumers, importers, etc.